firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "Of course," she said, and only someone who was looking for it would have seen the slight tightness to that smile.

 She released the boy, who skittered back to stand in the doorway of the kitchen.
-Still, he did not run far, and the moment his uncle was between himself and the woman, he relaxed.
+Still, he did not run far and, the moment his uncle was between himself and the woman, he relaxed.
 His ease was unwarranted, or at least that's what I thought until the old man shrugged off his jacket.

 Underneath, stretching from shoulder to shoulder across his back, was the tattoo of a coiling black snake.
-The tip of the tail touched the base of his neck, the narrow head with its red eyes was set perfectly between his shoulder blades.
+The tip of the tail touched the base of his neck, and the narrow head with its red eyes was set perfectly between his shoulder blades.
 The detailed scales made the entire snake ripple with the illusion of movement.

 Half the continent knew that tattoo, or at least knew stories about it.
 Even now, twenty years after the destruction of Hapkei Fortress, few men would dare try to wear such a thing, and there were no artists who could match the work of the great Wong Hulan.